yocodigo/BerkeleyJsDojo/Katas/Javascript/Sort/Sort-katas.md

 1. Choose an arbitrary number in a given array to be your pivot.
 The pivot is an element, p, that will be used to determine where to partition the array.

-2. Create a left variable and right variable.
-The left variable will be used as a pointer starting at the left most index of the array.It will be used to compare the element at the current index with the element at the pivot.
-If the left pointer's value is less than the pivot value, it will move to the right by one, otherwise, it will stop.
-The same basic operation happens but in reverse.
-With the right variable(pointer), moves over to the left by one if the current index' element is greater than the pivot and stops if it is smaller.
+2. Create a *left* variable and *right* variable.
+The *left* variable will be used as a pointer starting at the left most index of the array.
+It will be used to compare the element it is currently point at with the element at the pivot.
+If the *left* pointer's element is less than the pivot element, it will move to the right by one, otherwise, it will stop.
+For the *right* pointer, the same basic operation happens but in reverse.
+If the element at *right* pointer is greater than the pivot it will move by one to the left, otherwise, it doesn't move.

-3. When both pointers have stopped, the left pointer swaps values with the right pointer.
+3. When both pointers have stopped, the *left* pointer swaps elements with the *right* pointer.

-4. The process repeats itself until both pointers are pointing to the same value and the value is greater than the pivot.
-Swap this value with the pivot value.
+4. The process repeats itself until *left* and *right* are pointing at the same element and the element is greater than the pivot.
+Swap this element with the pivot element.
 P is now in the correct index.
-Everything to the left, is less than its value and everything to the right is greater than its value.
+Everything to the left, is less than its element and everything to the right is greater than its element.

-5. You can partition the array and treat the values on either side of p as their own sub array.
+5. You can partition the array and treat the elements on either side of p as their own sub array.

 6. (insert edge case notes here)

 7. (^^specify which step covers quicksort function and which part covers the partition function)

-                                        [4, 8, 3, 45, 5, 2, 1, (6)]  // partition around 6
+     1st Passthru                       [4, 8, 3, 45, 5, 2, 1, (6)]  // partition around 6
+                                         ^    /           \ ^
+                                         l   /             \r
                                             /               \
                                            /                 \
-                           [4, 1, 3, 2, (5)] // partition    [8, 45]
+     2nd Passthru          [4, 1, 3, 2, (5)] // partition    [8, 45]
-                                        /     around 5
+                            ^         ^ /     around 5
+                            l         r/
                                       /
+     3rd Passthru        [2, 1, 3, (4)]      *[5, 6, 8, 45]*
+                          ^     ^   /
+                          l     r  /
+                                  /
+     4th Passthru       [2, 1, (3)]         *[4, 5, 6, 8, 45]*
+                         ^  ^   /
+                         l  r  /
+                              /
+     5th Passthrue     [2, (1)]             *[3, 4, 5, 6, 8, 45]*
+                        ^
+                        l
+                                            *[1, 2, 3, 5, 6, 8, 45]*

 ######Time Complexity and Stack Breakdown
 *Quicksort time complexity: 5 passthroughs over n which is about n/2.